Ophelie Desmet, Ph.D., Program Coordinator

 Jennifer Casabonne, Graduate Assistant

-Jennifer Casabonne is currently a graduate assisstantfor the Center for Gifted Studies and the Department of Human Services at Valdosta State University.
+Jennifer Casabonne is currently a graduate assistant for the Center for Gifted Studies and the Department of Human Services at Valdosta State University.
 Ms. Casabonne is obtaining a M.Ed.
-Degree with a Major in Communication Disorders at Valdosta State University.
-She is pursing a career in speech-language pathology in the school settings.
-Her interests include researching in AAC devices, the impact of music in speech development, and helping children in foster care.
+Degree in Communication Disorders at Valdosta State University.
+She is pursuing a career in speech-language pathology in the school settings.
+She is member of NSSHLA at VSU and former vice president of the VSU Dance-Marathon supporting the Children's Miracle Network.
+Her professional and research interests include AAC devices, the impact of music in speech development, ASD, and helping children in foster care.